 - Carefully unpack the unit from the shipping carton and inspect it for shipping damage.
-If damaged, notify the freight carrier and file a claim within 15 days of receipt. - Verify that the model number on the unit matches your purchase order. - Confirm that the ratings nameplate on the unit matches or is greater than the motor's HP and current rating with which it is to be used.
+If damaged, notify the freight carrier and file a claim within 15 days of receipt. - Verify that the model number on the unit matches your purchase order. - Confirm that the ratings nameplate on the unit match or are greater than the motors' HP and current rating with which it is to be used.